 Lowcountry architecture is the flavor at one of the finest South Carolina golf communities, luxury beach homes with wide white front porches with natural cedar exteriors.
 Single family homes for sale at Seabrook Island start in the mid $300k's, villas in the mid $100k's and lots are still available under $80k.
-Choose from 30 neighborhoods within¬†Seabrook Island.
+Choose from 30 neighborhoods within Seabrook Island.
 Home location choices are lakefront, equestrian, lagoon, golf, oceanfront or wooded.
 Approximately 1,000 of the 2,600 homes planned are built.
 Seabrook Island approved builders include Palmer Construction, Solaris, R M Buck Builders and McGuire Custom Homes.
 Owning a second home is easy in the Lowcountry.

 The low cost of living combined with the affordable home prices at Seabrook Island is a winning combination for budget conscious Baby Boomers searching to live in a beautiful beach atmosphere.

 Our real estate score for Seabrook Island in Charleston South Carolina is 78.